 Read the Round Hill Conservation Area Character Statement - last updated in 2005(!) though still worth quoting in response to planning applications to build on our 'green ribbons'.
 [Map]

-25 neighbours participated at our last AGM held online using Zoom on 10th November 2020, when we elected the current Round Hill Society committee.
+Our last AGM was held at Richmond House on 3rd November 2021, when we elected the current Round Hill Society committee.

 Contact details of committee members appear on the back page of The Round Hill Society's printed magazine, which comes through your letterbox every three months.